About the Course

 If you want accommodation, there are many excellent hotels and B&Bs in the area.
 Please feel free to contact me if you require any assistance in finding local accommodation.

-If you would like to be notified when new course dates are available, you can do so via our Newsletter, sign up available on my website.
+If you would like to be notified when new course dates are available, you can do so via our Newsletter, sign up via my website.

 I can’t rate this course highly enough for anyone, like me, who is looking to get into woodworking but needs to get to grips with the basics first.
 Aidan is very knowledgable, patient and also exacting - I wouldn’t have thought I’d be working to within 0.1mm after a few hours - and has an obvious passion for his craft.
 I’ll be back for the next course as soon as I have the time.